Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Avoid

-• Broad montages where nobody feels like the main character.
+- Long mixed clips where nobody feels like the main person.

 Editing Standard